Driving with your dog can be dangerous.

 Driving while distracted can be deadly.
 And unfortunately, your dog can be a major distraction.

-A survey by AAA and Kurgo Pet Products, 65 percent of respondents admitted they participated in at least one distracting behavior while driving with their dog.
+In a survey by AAA and Kurgo Pet Products, 65 percent of respondents admitted they participated in at least one distracting behavior while driving with their dog.

 More than half petted their dogs while driving.
 Nearly 20 percent let their dogs sit in their laps, and 13 percent fed their dogs while driving.

 Keeping your dog restrained in the backseat helps eliminate distractions and will help keep both of you safe if you’re in a crash.
+Additionally, it will keep your car insurance price down.

 Conclusions about driving with your dog

-Well, it’s not a bad thing to take your dog for a drive, you must consider the risks and practice safe driving.
+Well, it’s not a bad thing to take your dog for a drive; you must consider the risks and practice safe driving.

 Don’t make mistakes that put you both in danger.